 4. Claiming Tax Relief on Your Job Expenses

 If you paid for certain business expenses as part of your job but were not reimbursed for them by your employer, then you may be able to claim tax relief on what you have paid in this part of your online tax return, if you haven’t claimed these with a P87 form.
-One of the most common expenses is working from home due to Coronavirus (COVID-19), but can also claim things like:
+One of the most common expenses is working from home due to Coronavirus, but you can also claim things like:

 - business travel including incidental meals, accommodation and mileage for using your own vehicle for work reasons;